Nemo157/prom-attire-rs/README.md

 Finally `hats` defines a slightly more complicated procedural derive macro (`FromAttributes`) that parses some attributes (using a parser derived with `FromAttributesBootstrap`), then calls into `hats-impl` with a configuration derived from those parsed attributes.
+This is the "public" entrypoint to the crates, technically the others could be used but they're unlikely to be useful.

 So, in the end `hats` is a crate defining a procedural derive macro, to help developers write procedural derive macros, that uses a procedural derive in its